 You can get one directly from the Shopify admin area or via third-party services like Cloudflare, which offers free SSL certificates that are automatically enabled on all custom domains connected to your account.

 An active SSL certificate will enable security features in every possible area of your Shopify store.

 The storage capacity of Shopify’s hosting infrastructure is second to none, and it is extremely well-architected.
 On the other hand, this does not keep your intern from unintentionally deleting all of your website’s content or overwriting your theme.

-It’s necessary to have an automated backup solution like AdNabu Backup and Restore App to mitigate any ‘oops’ event that might occur within your team.
+It’s necessary to have an automated backup solution like Goshu Backup and Restore App to mitigate any ‘oops’ event that might occur within your team.

 Using this you can set up recurring backups for almost every aspect of your Shopify store, including items, inventory, customers, blog entries, and more.

 5. Implement Version control for your Shopify store’s technical side

 Shopify provides a range of tutorials on using the theme editor and some getting started recommendations that are worth reviewing for any merchant considering modifying their theme code directly.